EricaIna/my-second-reddy-repo/README.md

 # my-second-reddy-repo
-A short guide to connecting a git repoo ti Github.
+A short guide to connecting a git repo to Github.